ILIAS-eLearning/ILIAS/components/ILIAS/Forum/PRIVACY.md

 New posts can be subscribed to via an **RSS feed** in suitable programs.
 In the forum, you can set whether this feed is password-protected or public.
 A public feed contains the title of the forum, the **title, content, creation date** and a link to the post in ILIAS for each post.
 If the forum itself is not public, you will be taken to the ILIAS login page when you use the link.

 To support the **full-text search**, a separate server with the Apache Lucene search engine can be operated for ILIAS.
-When creating the full-text index for a forum, the content of a manually created start page as well as the title, content and author ID of all topics and posts are retrieved from this server and stored in the index.
+When creating the full-text index for a forum, the content of a manually created start page as well as the title, content and author ID of all topics and posts are retrieved by this server and stored in the index.

 ILIAS users can create a **print view** in a forum topic and print it out via the browser.
 The personal data contained on it corresponds to the normal browser view of the forum topic.
 ILIAS users with the 'Edit Settings' permission for a forum can export an **HTML page** that contains to the print views of all forum topics.